Tag: Hybrid

 ColorRed

-Primary regionsFrance; also small plantings in some cooler viticultural areas outside France
+Primary regionsFrance; also some cooler viticultural areas outside France, like Canada and the US

-Ripening & climateEarly ripening, winter hardy, and suited to cooler climates
+Ripening & climateEarly ripening, winter hardy, and suited to cool climates

 Vigor & yieldVigorous and fertile; capable of generous yields